-In subsequent years, the castle passed from Cliffords to the hands of the Giffard family and eventually to the powerful de Bohun family, earls of Hereford.
-In 1399 king Henry IV took possession of the entire property of the de Bohun family, and the castle was additionally strengthened against the forces of Owain Glyndŵr in the first years of his rebellion in the early fifteenth century.
-Later it was never besieged, and by the end of the sixteenth century it fell into disrepair.
+In the following years, the castle passed from the Cliffords into the hands of the Mortimer family, and after 1322, when it was seized by King Edward II, it finally fell to the mighty de Bohun family, earls of Hereford.
+In 1399, King Henry IV took possession of the entire property of the de Bohun family, and the castle was additionally fortified against the forces of the Welsh rebels of Owain Glyndŵr, in the first years of his rebellion at the beginning of the 15th century.
+Later it was never besieged, and by the end of the 16th century, as the property of the Stafford family, it fell into ruin, serving only temporarily as a prison.

 To this day, a cylindrical keep of almost full height has survived on an earth mound.
 The relics of a rectangular building on the outer bailey of the castle are probably embedded in the modern building that is located there.
 The castle is under the care of Cadw, the branch of the Welsh government agency responsible for the monuments and is open to visitors from April to October.